d2l-ai/d2l-en/chapter_preface/preface.md

 ### Target Audience

 This book is for students (undergraduate or graduate), engineers, and researchers, who seek a solid grasp of the practical techniques of deep learning.
 Because we explain every concept from scratch, no previous background in deep learning or machine learning is required.
 Fully explaining the methods of deep learning requires some mathematics and programming, but we'll only assume that you come in with some basics, including (the very basics of) linear algebra, calculus, probability, and Python programming.
 Moreover, this book's appendix provides a refresher on most of the mathematics covered in this book.
 Most of the time, we will prioritize intuition and ideas over mathematical rigor.
 There are many terrific books which can lead the interested reader further.
-For instance [Linear Analysis](https://www.amazon.com/Linear-Analysis-Introductory-Cambridge-Mathematical/dp/0521655773) by Bela Bollobas covers linear algebra and functional analysis in great depth.
-[All of Statistics](https://www.amazon.com/All-Statistics-Statistical-Inference-Springer/dp/0387402721) is a terrific guide to statistics.
+For instance Linear Analysis by Bela Bollobas :cite:`Bollobas.1990` covers linear algebra and functional analysis in great depth.
+All of Statistics :cite:`Wasserman.2013` is a terrific guide to statistics.
 And if you have not used Python before, you may want to peruse the [Python tutorial](http://learnpython.org/).

 ### Forum